Why You Absolutely Need Gamification in eLearning

 Gamification is the addition of game mechanics to a user interface using marketing or instructional content.
 It is a method of repurposing information that takes advantage of game motivations.
 Gamification, according to Dr. Joshi is the application of gaming aspects to a process that is otherwise mundane.
 The core purpose of gamification is to increase involvement and improve outcomes.

-Gamification has gained a lot of traction as a result of the Internet and other new technologies.
-And, learning & development leaders (L&D) have taken notice.
+Gamification has gained a lot of traction because of the Internet and other new technologies.
+Even learning & development leaders (L&D) have taken notice of this.
 Everyone is probably more familiar with gamification than they realize.
 Even if it isn’t immediately acknowledged, it is already a common practice.
-And here is why it should matter to any company whose primary goal is to improve employee satisfaction and engagement.
+And there are several reasons that prove why gamifying eLearning should matter to any company whose primary goal is to improve employee satisfaction and engagement.

 Benefits Of Gamification in eLearning